dharni24/Doorsteps/README.md

 # Doorsteps
-Sample e-commerce webpage front end designed with boot strap and javascript.
+Doorsteps is a sample e-commerce website designed with boot strap and javascript.
 This is a simple and basic webpage which contains home page(which contains product from all product) and 5 pages for different categories (mobiles, laptops, clothes, soft toys, pendrives).Their links are listed in the navigation bar.
 Each category caontains only the products corresponding to that category.
 Further each category contains their own filters.
 Filters is placed in the right most position in the navigation bar.